 Division Primary activities Community services The improvement of health, well-being, social and economic participation of Australians who are disadvantaged as well as supporting access to stable, secure and long-term accommodation / crisis accommodation.
 Housing services The provision of social and affordable housing to people in need.
-Early learning The provision of high-quality early learning and long day care for children operated by Mission Australia Early Learning.
-Fundraising Fundraising activities raises money from donors to contribute towards current and future services that meet human need.
+Early learning The provision of high-quality early learning and long day care for children.
+Fundraising Fundraising activities raise money from donors to contribute towards current and future services that meet human need.
 This segment combines the fundraising activities of both Mission Australia and the Sir David Martin Foundation.
-Other Other operations include corporate services and miscellaneous activities other than those listed above.
+Other Other operations include corporate services and miscellaneous activities not listed above.